Here's how top trucking firms are fighting attrition

 1) Exit interviews by third-party

-Holding the belief that one of the most effective ways to fight turnover is to figure out why drivers are leaving their jobs, they focus on exit interviews.
-It is, however, more susceptible if the interview is done by a third-party who does not belong to the company.
+Holding the belief that one of the most effective ways to fight turnover is to figure out why drivers are leaving their jobs, the company focuses on exit interviews.
+They found out that it is more impactful if the interview is done by a third-party who does not belong to the company.
 Employees tend to be more open when confiding in someone outside the company.
 This is what Strategic Programs Inc. ventured on.

 All research methods are to be well-planned and professional, whether they consist of face-to-face interviews or written questionnaires.